 - Your disability has lasted or will last for at least one year or result in death

 For example, if you are working in 2023 and making more than $1,470 ($1,350 in 2022) a month, you won’t be considered disabled.
 Those who are blind, however, could make up to $2,460 in 2023 ($2,260 in 2022).

 The Exception to the Rule

 In most cases, you won’t be able to receive concurrent Social Security and SSDI benefits.
-And if you haven’t yet reached early or full retirement age and you’re receiving SSDI, those benefits will be replaced with Social Security income once you reach age 62.
+And if you haven’t yet reached early or full retirement age and you’re receiving SSDI, those benefits will be replaced with Social Security income once you reach full retirement age for your bracket.
 But exceptions apply to those who take early retirement before being approved for SSDI benefits.